 Skip to main content

 We have taken great care to ensure that your data remains private and secure.
 Even we do not have access to it.
-The information you keep track of in your tasks and notes is entirely under your control and for your eyes only.
+Neither do your ISP and government for that matter.
+Thanks for end-to-end encryption, the information you keep in your tasks and notes is entirely for your eyes only.

 End-to-end encryption